 •For two years in a row, Newsweek named Rhodes the #1 Most Service-Oriented College in the United States.

-•Since 2002 Rhodes students have won 19 Fulbright Scholarships, 12 Goldwater Scholarships, nine Watson Fellowships, six NCAA Postgraduate Scholarships, four Truman Scholarships, two Luce Scholarships, three National Science Foundation Fellowships, and one Rhodes Scholarship.
+•Since 2002, Rhodes students have won 25 Fulbright Scholarships, 14 Goldwater Scholarships, 11 Watson Fellowships, six NCAA Postgraduate Scholarships, five Truman Scholarships, two Luce Scholarships, five National Science Foundation Fellowships, and one Rhodes Scholarship.